SuAsPra/Weather_Sense/README.md

 # Weather_app_with_chatbot
-Small scale full stack app involving weather data from API and AI chatbot
+Small scale full stack app involving weather data from API and self-made chatbot.

-Submission for the problem statement of VIT clubs programming selection round
+To be submitted for OS project.

+Created by - Suriyan Loganathan, Roshan Y, Bharath

-Owner - Suriyan Loganathan 24BRS1009
+roll - 24BRS1009